-4th warden in 18 months at embattled jail where Epstein died
+Warden out after new allegations at embattled federal jail

 The death of inmate Tony McClam in September was not related to the coronavirus, the Bureau of Prisons said, though what happened to him remains unexplained.

 McClam, who was facing drug charges, was found unresponsive just two days after arriving at the facility and could not be saved, the bureau said.
+A lawyer for his family said they were still awaiting the results of his autopsy, but that he had complained of medical issues and didn’t receive the appropriate medical attention before his death.

 Balsamo reported from Washington.

-On Twitter, follow Michael Sisak at twitter.com/mikesisak, Jim Mustian at twitter.com/jimmustian and Michael Balsamo at twitter.com/mikebalsamo1
+On Twitter, follow Michael Sisak at twitter.com/mikesisak, Jim Mustian at twitter.com/jimmustian and Michael Balsamo at twitter.com/mikebalsamo1.